Dappyplay4u/Alt-School-Project/README.md

 Operational Manual for Amazon Connect and NexTalk Contact Center Solution

-1. High-Level Overview
+High-Level Overview

 The system integrates Amazon Connect, NexTalk infrastructure, PEGA CRM, and supporting AWS services to provide a multi-channel contact center solution.
 It supports various service delivery methods like voice, chat, email, and video.
 Real-time monitoring and analytics tools like Splunk, Dynatrace, and Amazon QuickSight are utilized for operational insights.

-2. Key Components and Their Roles
+Key Components and Their Roles

 A. Service Delivery Options

 Channels: Email, web, chat, video, voice/SMS.

 Purpose: Interface for customer interactions routed to the contact center through various channels.

 B. AWS Connect Ecosystem

-Amazon Connect:
-Manages voice and chat traffic through its contact flows.
-Integrates with Lambda functions, Amazon Lex, and Amazon DynamoDB for advanced functionality.
+Amazon Connect: Manages voice and chat traffic through its contact flows and integrates with AWS services for advanced functionality.

-Amazon Lex:
-Used for conversational AI to enable intelligent chat/voice interactions.
+Amazon Lex: Used for conversational AI to enable intelligent chat/voice interactions.

-AWS Lambda:
-Executes backend logic to process contact flows, integrate data, and handle real-time events.
+AWS Lambda: Executes backend logic to process contact flows, integrate data, and handle real-time events.

-Amazon S3 and Kinesis:
-Call and IVR transaction data are streamed to Kinesis and stored in S3.
-Enables event-driven processing and analytics through Amazon Athena and Amazon QuickSight.
+Amazon S3 and Kinesis: Stream call and IVR transaction data to Kinesis and store it in S3.
+Enable event-driven processing and analytics through Amazon Athena and Amazon QuickSight.

-Amazon EventBridge:
-Manages events for orchestration across the contact center solution.
+Amazon EventBridge: Manages events for orchestration across the contact center solution.

-Amazon DynamoDB:
-Stores call and IVR transaction data for rapid retrieval.
+Amazon DynamoDB: Stores call and IVR transaction data for rapid retrieval.

 C. NexTalk Infrastructure

-NexTalk Server:
-Handles TTY phone number calls and bridges chat sessions.
+NexTalk Server: Handles TTY phone number calls and bridges chat sessions.

-NexTalk API Server:
-Facilitates communication between NexTalk and other systems like Amazon Connect.
+NexTalk API Server: Facilitates communication between NexTalk and other systems like Amazon Connect.

-Chat Bridge (TTY-Chat Session):
-Acts as a middleware to ensure connectivity between NexTalk and Amazon Connect.
+Chat Bridge (TTY-Chat Session): Acts as middleware to ensure connectivity between NexTalk and Amazon Connect.

-Amazon RDS:
-Manages NexTalk’s configuration files in a SQL Server database.
+Amazon RDS: Manages NexTalk’s configuration files in a SQL Server database.

 D. PEGA CRM

-Workflow Data:
-Manages case management workflows and screen pop-ups for agents.
+Workflow Data: Manages case management workflows and screen pop-ups for agents.

-PEGA CM Stream:
-Handles real-time data flow for better customer interaction management.
+PEGA CM Stream: Handles real-time data flow for better customer interaction management.

 E. Monitoring Tools

-Splunk and Dynatrace:
-Real-time system monitoring for logs and performance.
+Splunk and Dynatrace: Provide real-time system monitoring for logs and performance.

-Amazon QuickSight:
-Visualizes analytics for call/IVR data stored in S3 or DynamoDB.
+Amazon QuickSight: Visualizes analytics for call/IVR data stored in S3 or DynamoDB.

 F. SSA IVR Services

 Provides IVR functionality for the system, routing calls and coordinating with NexTalk.

 G. AWS Direct Connect

 Enables a dedicated network connection to AWS services, ensuring low latency and secure communication.

-3. Workflow Explanation
+Workflow Explanation

-Customer Interaction:
+1. Customer Interaction

 Customers initiate interactions via email, web, chat, video, or voice/SMS.

 Voice calls or TTY phone numbers are routed through NexTalk infrastructure.

-Routing and Processing:
+2. Routing and Processing

 Calls are routed through Amazon Connect and processed by associated Lambda functions.

 Amazon Lex handles AI-driven conversational flows for chat or voice.

 TTY and chat sessions are routed via the Chat Bridge to Amazon Connect.

-Data Storage and Processing:
+3. Data Storage and Processing

 Call and IVR transaction data are streamed to Amazon Kinesis.

 Data is stored in DynamoDB for quick retrieval and analyzed using Athena and QuickSight.

-CRM Integration:
+4. CRM Integration

 PEGA CRM retrieves case-specific workflows and provides screen pop-ups for agents, streamlining customer support.

-Monitoring:
+5. Monitoring

 Real-time monitoring of infrastructure and application performance is handled by Splunk, Dynatrace, and Amazon CloudWatch.

-4. Operational Guidelines
+Operational Guidelines

 A. System Monitoring

 Tools Used: Splunk, Dynatrace, Amazon CloudWatch.

 Metrics to Monitor:

 Health of Lambda functions, NexTalk servers, and Chat Bridge.

 Call/IVR data throughput in Kinesis and S3.

 CRM workflow processing times and accuracy.

 B. Troubleshooting

 Connectivity Issues (NexTalk and Amazon Connect):

 Check NexTalk server logs located in C:\ProgramData\NexTalk\Logs.

 Verify DNS and network connectivity between servers.

 Ensure that the Chat Bridge service is running.

 Service Failures:

 Restart affected Windows services on NexTalk servers (e.g., App API, Chat Bridge).

 Check AWS Lambda logs for errors using Amazon CloudWatch.

 High Latency or Performance Issues:

 Monitor Kinesis stream latency using CloudWatch.

 Check DynamoDB throughput and scaling metrics.

 Ensure sufficient ports are available on NexTalk servers for call handling.

 C. Maintenance

 Weekly Tasks:

 Review logs for errors or warnings in NexTalk and Amazon Connect.

 Verify system health metrics in Splunk and Dynatrace.

 Monthly Tasks:

 Audit call/IVR data for anomalies.

 Review port utilization and scale resources if needed.

 Quarterly Tasks:

 Apply updates to NexTalk servers and AWS resources.

 Perform disaster recovery drills using Direct Connect and backup data in S3.

-5. Disaster Recovery Plan
+Disaster Recovery Plan

-System Backup:
+A. System Backup

 Regularly back up NexTalk configurations stored in Amazon RDS.

 Ensure call/IVR data in DynamoDB is backed up to S3.

-Failover Mechanism:
+B. Failover Mechanism

 NexTalk infrastructure uses two servers for redundancy.
 Ensure that one server can handle traffic if the other fails.

 AWS services are inherently redundant and scalable.

-Testing:
+C. Testing

 Schedule quarterly failover tests for NexTalk servers and AWS Direct Connect.
-6. Recommendations
-Automation: Use AWS Systems Manager for patch management on NexTalk servers.
-Documentation Updates: Maintain detailed records of changes in the workflow or configurations.
-Training: Provide regular training for staff on using monitoring tools and troubleshooting.

 # TerraformEcomerce